Resources

 -

-AWS Security Best Practices (PDF) – Provides an in-depth look at how to manage security across AWS accounts and products, including suggestions for security architecture, use of IAM, encryption and data security, and more.
+– Find resources for how to manage security across AWS accounts and products, including suggestions for security architecture, use of IAM, encryption and data security, and more. -

 -

-IAM Best Practices – Offers recommendations for ways to use IAM to help secure your AWS account and resources.
+Security best practices in IAM – Offers recommendations for ways to use IAM to help secure your AWS account and resources.

 -